Mahindra Excellence in Theatre Awards

 Social issues, mythology, religion, gender, caste, class and politics have all been explored by the nominated plays.
 Among the landmark productions that have been bestowed with multiple METAs are Indian Ensemble’s Gasha (2013), The Company Theatre’s Piya Behrupiya (2014), Dramanon’s Akshayambara (2016), Dur Se Brothers’ Elephant in the Room (2017), Black Theatre’s Nona (2018) and Black Box Okhla’s For the Record (2020).
 Though the festival did not take place in 2021, the organisers held a series of online talks and masterclasses in its place.

-For the 2022 edition, which marks the return of the festival in an in-person format, four award-winning plays from the 2020 instalment will be staged.
-They are For the Record (Hindi and English), O. T. Shajahan and Back Stage’s Bhaskara Pattelarum Thommiyude Jeevithavum (Malayalam), Orchid Theatre’s The Old Man (Assamese and gibberish) and Thakurpukur Ichheymoto’s Ghoom Nei (Bengali).
+For the 2022 edition, which marked the return of the festival in an in-person format, four award-winning plays from the 2020 instalment were staged.
+They were For the Record (Hindi and English), O. T. Shajahan and Back Stage’s Bhaskara Pattelarum Thommiyude Jeevithavum (Malayalam), Orchid Theatre’s The Old Man (Assamese and gibberish) and Thakurpukur Ichheymoto’s Ghoom Nei (Bengali).
+In March 2023, META will return in its regular avatar.

 Check out more theatre festivals here.